John-Titor/IP940/README.md

 There is no interrupt decoding on the board; `IPL0/1/2` are routed directly to the connector.

-`#AVEC` is generated onboard by U24.
-The original firmware does not use vectored interrupts.
+`#AVEC` is generated onboard by U24 for all interrupt acknowledge cycles.
+The board does not support vectored interrupts.

 ## Bus connector